Chemical and Synthetic Biology:

 Analyzing the massive datasets that emerge from genomic and proteomic technology requires sophisticated methods of data analysis to extract biological insights.
 Integration of computational, mathematical, and statistical analysis with data collection is imperative to genomic research.
 Members of the GCW specialize in machine learning and Bayesian analysis of large biological datasets, mathematical modeling of biological systems, and biostatistical analysis of complex genomic and proteomic data.

-Researchers: Colin Dewey, Corinne Engleman, Audrey Gasch, David Page, Nicole Perna, Jude Shavlik, Amir Assadi, Gheorghe Craciun, Mark Craven, Christina Kendziorski, Michael Newton, Ann Palmenberg, Brian Yandell
+Researchers: Colin Dewey, Karl Broman, Corinne Engleman, Audrey Gasch, Chris Hittinger, Sunduz Keles, David Page, Bret Payseur, Nicole Perna, Jude Shavlik, Amir Assadi, Gheorghe Craciun, Mark Craven, Christina Kendziorski, Michael Newton, Ann Palmenberg, Brian Yandell

 Genome Biology & Evolution:

 As more and more genome sequences become available, many insights into organismal evolution can be gleaned by comparing the sequence, structure, and organization of genetic information.
 Research in the GCW is focused on understanding the process and consequences of genome rearrangement, lateral gene transfer, alterations in gene content, and evolution of regulatory sequences encoded in genomes.

 Researchers: Colin Dewey, Audrey Gasch, Chris Hittinger, Bret Payseur, Nicole Perna, David C. Schwartz

 Researchers: Lloyd Smith, Michael Sussman, Josh Coon, John Markley